 Evaluating Community-Based Family Support Networks to Reduce Adverse Childhood Experiences

-Mathematica is conducting a rigorous, mixed-method evaluation of multifaceted, scalable community-based initiatives in five Washington state communities that seek to prevent adverse childhood experiences.
+Mathematica conducted a rigorous, mixed-method evaluation of multifaceted, scalable community-based initiatives in five Washington state communities that seek to prevent adverse childhood experiences.

 New Study Shows Communities Can Reduce the Effects of Adverse Childhood Experiences

 A new study commissioned by the Adverse Childhood Experiences Public-Private Initiative (APPI) of Washington state finds that communities can create effective, local strategies that reduce the long-term social, emotional and physical problems related to abuse, neglect and other Adverse Childhood Experiences...